Degrees

 7. The Associate in Fine Arts degree in Music is intended for students who wish to prepare for transfer to a baccalaureate-granting school with a Bachelor in Music program.

 Degrees are awarded at the close of each semester.
-However, when a student completes all requirements for a degree, the completion date is recorded on the student’s permanent academic record.
+However, when a student completes all requirements for a degree, the completion date is recorded on the student's permanent record.
 The requirements for each degree are recommended by the faculty and approved by the president of the College.

-Graduation Requirements for All Associate Degrees
+Graduation Requirements for All Associates Degrees

 Students are subject to the degree requirements that are in effect during the academic year in which they originally enroll, as well as subsequent applicable changes.
 Some state certification programs may require students to be subject to the most current requirements.
 It is the responsibility of the student to verify the appropriate degree requirements with a counselor or advisor and the Office of Student Records.
 Current degree information is also available at cod.edu/programs/degree_programs.aspx.